justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 <img src="images/gc-graph-trace.png" alt="Initial object graph">

 ### Sweep
+This function is included here for completeness but is actually performed much later due to [lazy sweeping](#lazy-sweeping).

-The collector scans the heap and frees memory used by all white objects:
+When the time comes to reclaim memory a mutator scans a heap page and frees memory used by any of the white objects:

 <img src="images/gc-graph-sweep.png" alt="Initial object graph">

-If the heap is still low on memory at this point the heap will be increased in size.
-Also, to ensure a complete collection, data for any terminated threads is not freed until now.

 ### Resting
 The collector cycle is complete and it rests until it is triggered again.